rafee/rafee.me/content/about_me.md

 Then I studied for MEng at the Information Systems Security at Concordia University.
 While this may seem unconventional (following my experience), it's a continuation of my enthusiasm for Cloud Computing and Networks.

 Now at CMiC I make sure our operations in AWS and OCI go smoothly, while following all the best practices in process management.
-I also analyze our cloud environment and propose changes, that have lasting impact for our company.
+I also analyze our cloud environment and propose changes, that makes us more secure one step at a time.